taeber/cwith/README.md

     })
     ```

-* If you *have* to declare multiple variables, you'll need to wrap them in
+* If you *have* to declare multiple variables, you might need to wrap them
-  parenthesis.
+  in parenthesis.
   Since these are macro functions, we have to use commas to separate the
-  parameters.
+  parameters instead of the semi-colon used in the `with`-statement
   ```
   with (
       (FILE *reader, *writer),